 Jackie Green moved to Louisville in 1975 as a postgraduate student.
 He owns Louisville’s only downtown bicycle shop and manages urban Louisville properties (commercial and residential).
 In the 1980s Jackie bought and rehabbed four historic structures in what is now known as NULU.
-Thirty years ahead of others, Jackie sees Louisville as it should be.
+Thirty years ahead of others, Jackie sees Louisville as it is, and as it should be.

 Upon moving back to Louisville in 1999 he immediately began volunteer work with the Coalition for the Advancement of Regional Transportation (CART), Friends of Beargrass Creek (now Beargrass Creek Alliance), Sierra Club, and others.
 He chaired a committee that relocated four Sudanese to Louisville working with Kentucky Refugee Ministries and Highland Baptist Church.